antronerds/r2-tutorials/docs/Differential_Expression.md

 [**Figure 1: Step-by-step scenario to select 'View a gene in groups' on the main page of R2**](_static/images/FindDiff/DifferentialExpression_Genev1a.png)

-1. Type **mycn** as gene (see Figure 1) in the first textfield in the Adjustable settings box.
+1. Type **mycn** as gene (see Figure 1) in the first text field in the Adjustable settings box.
 Select with a mouse click the first reporter in the popup (the first row).
 The reporter textfield is automatically filled in.

 To view the expression of this gene in groups, you can use dataset specific annotation, the so-called "tracks", as grouping variable in R2.